It is a disorder characterized by an abnormally low number of healthy red blood cells in the blood.

 Millions of people around the world suffer from it.

-It is estimated that in the African American population, one in every 400 births will produce a newborn with sickle cell disease.
+One in every 400 births will produce a newborn with sickle cell disease in the African American population.

 Sickle cell anemia is widespread among people of African American descent, while thalassemia is more common in families of Mediterranean origin.